VanDarakHome/Calculator/README.md

     11.5) ArcCosinus
     11.6) ArcTangens

-Maybe I will add any other function next time.
+The list of available operations will be extended in time.
-A detailed guide on how to use the calculator is in this video: https://www.youtube.com/watch?v=dQw4w9WgXcQ
+A detailed guide to calculator is below: https://www.youtube.com/watch?v=dQw4w9WgXcQ